JoshBeardXYZ/joshbeardxyz/pages/work.md

 hide: false
 ---

-Hi, I'm Josh Beard, VP at JPMorganChase.

-As a Product Manager in Sales and Marketing, I leverage ten years of B2B marketing experience to deliver innovative and effective solutions for partners in Global Banking.
+Hi, I’m Josh Beard, Vice President at JPMorganChase, where I serve as a Product Manager in Sales and Marketing.
+With over 10 years of B2B marketing experience and 5+ years at JPMorganChase, I specialize in delivering innovative, data-driven solutions for partners in Global Banking.

-I manage the Marketing Automation Platform, which enables our partners to create and execute personalized and targeted campaigns across multiple channels.
-I work hands-on with Salesforce Marketing Cloud (SFMC) and other marketing technologies, to optimize the performance and efficiency of our processes and capabilities.
+In my role, I manage the Marketing Automation Platform, empowering our partners to design and execute targeted, multi-channel campaigns.
+I work closely with Salesforce Marketing Cloud (SFMC) and other leading sales and marketing technologies.

-I am passionate about digital transformation and continuous improvement, and I constantly seek new ways to improve our product quality.
-I operate autonomously with a high level of integrity, and enjoy working with cross-functional teams to deliver solutions for our business.
+I am passionate about digital transformation, continuous improvement and finding new ways to enhance both efficiency and quality.
+I thrive in collaborative environments, working alongside cross-functional teams to drive impactful business solutions while maintaining a high level of integrity and autonomy.

+On a personal note, I’m a proud father to Leo and live in Columbus, Ohio, with my wife and our two cats.
+When I’m not focused on work, you can find me working on home projects, playing outdoors, competing in video games, listening to music or cheering on the Buckeyes with friends.

 &nbsp;

 **Top skills**

-Email Marketing • Team Leadership • Marketing Automation • Close Attention to Detail • Salesforce Marketing Cloud
+Email Marketing · Team Leadership · Marketing Automation · Close Attention to Detail · Salesforce Marketing Cloud

+**Skills (cont.)**

+SQL for SFMC · Digital Marketing · Email Deliverability · Email Inbox Testing · Salesforce Sales Cloud · High Organizational Skills · Marketing Communications · Team Training and Coaching

 &nbsp;

 ---

 ## Experience

+**Vice President, Product Manager**
-### JPMorganChase
+JPMorganChase · Global Banking
-Vice President &bull; Feb 2023&mdash;Present
-*Columbus, Ohio*
-Product Manager, Sales and Marketing, Global&nbsp;Banking

-Senior Associate &bull; Feb 2021&mdash;Jan 2023
-*Chicago, Illinois*
-Marketing Automation, Commercial&nbsp;Banking
+Feb 2023 - Present · 1 yr 9 mos
+Columbus, Ohio · On-site

+**Senior Associate, Marketing Delivery Lead** JPMorganChase · Commercial Banking
+Feb 2021 - Jan 2023 · 2 yrs
+Chicago, Illinois · Hybrid

+**Associate, Marketing Automation Associate** JPMorganChase · Commercial Banking
-Associate &bull; Mar 2019&mdash;Feb 2021
+Mar 2019 - Feb 2021 · 2 yrs
-*Chicago, Illinois*
-Marketing Automation, Commercial&nbsp;Banking

-&nbsp;

-### Josh D Beard LLC
-Freelance Consultant &bull; Jul 2018&mdash;Jan 2019
-*Chicago, Illinois / Remote*

-&nbsp;
+Chicago, Illinois · On-site

+**Marketing Manager**
-### Transmet Corporation
+Transmet Corporation
-Marketing Manager &bull; Jul 2016&mdash;Jun 2018
-*Columbus, Ohio*
+Jul 2016 - Jun 2018 · 2 yrs
+Chicago, Illinois · Hybrid
+* Promoted to Marketing Manager working hybrid between Chicago and Columbus to further develop the marketing department.
+* Led major ESP switch from iContact to Pardot.
+Click Rate growth of 72% and Open Rate growth of 40%.
+* Improved quality of data and reporting in Salesforce.
+Helped reduce average sales cycle time from 9.7 months to 5.0 months.
+Contributed to 24% increase in Sales Qualified Leads and 68% Inbound Leads.
+* Produced marketing content to educate Customers and Product Distributors.
+Website Visitors grew 412% year-over-year, Case Study Downloads grew 148% and Video Views grew 124%.

-Sales and Marketing Associate &bull; Aug 2014&mdash;Jul 2016
+**Sales and Marketing Associate**
-*Columbus, Ohio*
+Transmet Corporation
+Aug 2014 - Jul 2016 · 2 yrs
+Columbus, Ohio · On-site
+* Earned full-time position after internship to develop marketing and boost new business at 14-person private manufacturing company.
+* Grew lead base from 6K to 24K in Salesforce.
+* Took over leadership of weekly “walk and talk” meetings to share improvements among colleagues.
+Participation increased by 273%.
+* Implemented new logo and branding, updated website to be mobile-friendly and took ownership of email marketing campaigns.

+**Ohio Export Internship Program Intern**
+Transmet Corporation
+Jan 2014 - Aug 2014 · 8 mos
+Columbus, Ohio · On-site
+* Selected for inclusion in Program at Fisher College of Business.
+Extensive education component before a full-time internship.
+Joined local SMB Manufacturer, Transmet Corporation, to overhaul and improve export business.
+* Identified market for product in Mexico's automotive industry, leading to a new company relationship with a local Distributor.
+* Arranged international orders to Canada, Mexico, Spain, Netherlands, New Zealand and Argentina.

 &nbsp;